nyx-6/Type10/README.md

 ### `What is it?`

-Type10 is a typing online web app that will help you to improve your typing speed and precision using all your fingers.<br/>
+Type10 is a typing web app that will help you to improve your typing speed and precision, using all your fingers.<br/>

-Type10 is perfect for everyone who wants to get a job that requires good typing skills.
+Type10 is perfect for everyone who wants to get a job that requires good typing skills or just for personal growth.

-### `Type10 will be improved constantly`
+### `Type10 will be constantly improved`

 **Note: This project is not finished**